Lilian4441/mori2022/README.md

 - 👋 Hi, I’m @mori2022
 - 👀 I’m interested in artifical intelligence!
-- 🌱 I’m currently learning java in college right now.
+- 🌱 I’m currently learning java at the University of Wisconsin - Madison right now.
 - 📫 How to reach me: email me at lhuang04@outlook.com